Skip to main content

 Instruction:

-Major topics taught in this course include: essential topics in Chabad Chassidus, such as: the Divine soul; the self, ways and means of achieving a closer understanding of G-d, self and fellow man; and penitence.
+Major topics include essential topics in Chabad Chassidus, such as: the Divine soul; the self, ways and means of achieving a closer understanding of G-d, self and fellow man; and penitence.
 Topics may vary.
 Methods of instruction include lecture, discussion, and textual preparation.

 Credit recommendation: